roycewilliams/FollowTheEULA-snapshot/README.md

 # How to Run ###
 1. Run main(), which will call the outputToFile(), ab_all_blocked_Servers(), and check() functions
 2. IPs in the Bypassed_Ips.txt file need to be blocked as they are bypassing using the DNS work around :)

+#What You Need installed#
+You Will need to have:
+  Python 2.x.x
+  request, json, pprint modules (Sudo pip install request, json, pprint)